yuval-k/oci-registry-p2p/README.md

 See more info [here](https://docs.docker.com/registry/configuration/).

 Note: Pushing It may take a minute, as publishing to IPNS takes time.
 In the future we can trade off so of that time with less consistency.
 Pulling should be fast.

+Note: You can see the published IPFS root in the logs, feel free to use "ipfs ls" on it if you want to take a deeper look.

 # Quick 20 second demo - Pulling OCI Image directly from IPFS (middleware mode).
 With this mode, there is *no need* for any IPNS configuration for the registry.
 What we do instead, is place the container directly on an IPFS node in the OCI image format, and use the repository to pull it.

 This mode uses a registry middleware instead of a storage driver, and is more likely to be future proof.
 Currently, pushing through the repository is not supported.
-See the next demo below that uses `podman` to pull a container from docker hub and "push" it to IPFS.
+See the next demo below that uses `docker` to pull a container from docker hub and "push" it to IPFS.